-Vocal Hemorrhage: If you experience a sudden loss of voice following a yell or other strenuous vocal use, you may have developed a vocal cord hemorrhage.
-Vocal cord hemorrhage occurs when one of the blood vessels on the surface of the vocal cords ruptures and the soft tissues fill with blood.
+If you experience a sudden loss of voice following a yell or loud scream, this could be indicative of a vocal cord hemorrhage.
+Vocal cord hemorrhages occur if blood vessels located on the vocal cords rupture which then causes surrounding soft tissues to fill with blood.
 It is considered a vocal emergency and should be treated with absolute voice rest and examination by an otolaryngologist (ear, nose, and throat doctor).

-Gastroesophageal Reflux (GERD): A common cause of hoarseness is gastro-esophageal reflux, when stomach acid comes up the swallowing tube (esophagus) and irritates the vocal cords.
-Many patients with reflux-related changes of voice do not have heartburn.
-Usually, the voice is worse in the morning and improves during the day.
+A common cause of hoarseness is gastro-esophageal reflux, when stomach acid comes up the swallowing tube (esophagus) and irritates the vocal cords.
+The voice is often worse in the morning then improves as the day progresses.
 These people may have a sensation of a lump or mucus in their throat and have an excessive desire to clear it.

-Laryngopharyngeal Reflux (LPRD): If the reflux makes it all the way up through the upper sphincter and into the back of the throat, it is called LPRD rather than GERD.
+If the reflux makes it all the way up through the upper sphincter and into the back of the throat, it is called LPR rather than GERD.
 The structures in the throat (pharynx, larynx, and lungs) are much more sensitive to stomach acid and digestive enzymes, so smaller amounts of the reflux into this area can result in more damage.

-Neurological Diseases or Disorders: Hoarseness can also appear in those who have neurological diseases such as Parkinson’s or a stroke, or may be a symptom of spasmodic dysphonia, a rare neurological disorder that usually affects only the voice, but sometimes affects breathing.
-A paralyzed vocal cord may be the cause of a weak, breathy voice.
-If the hoarseness persists for more than three months and other causes have been ruled out, a neurologist may be helpful for diagnosis.
+Hoarseness can also appear in those who have neurological diseases such as Parkinson’s or a stroke, or may be a symptom of spasmodic dysphonia, a rare neurological disorder that usually affects only the voice, but sometimes affects breathing.
+If a vocal cord becomes paralyzed, it usually results in a weak, breathy voice.
+Seek treatment from a neurologist if concerns persist.

 - If you smoke, quit